 Spread Betting Accounts

-If you are using a spread betting account where the symbol name is appended with something like _SB, you may be able to get it to work by removing the standard symbol name form the list first.
+If you are using a spread betting account where the symbol name is appended with something like _SB, you may be able to get it to work by removing the standard symbol name from the list first.